jmason33333-ux/Docent/rag/Series/The Stormlight Archive/books/the-way-of-kings/chapters/Part 1/chapter-08.md

 ---

 ## Confusion Points / "Wait, What?"
 Moments
-- 🟡 **Why does Jasnah change her mind about Shallan?**: Readers might wonder why Jasnah quickly shifts from a refusal to acceptance.
-It is Shallan's persistence and genuine interest in scholarship that sway Jasnah.
+- 🟡 **Jasnah's Change of Heart:** Readers may wonder why Jasnah suddenly accepts Shallan after initially dismissing her.
+It's crucial to note Jasnah's appreciation for Shallan's genuine scholarly interest.
+- 🔴 **Shallan's Plan:** Shallan's underlying motive to save her family might be unclear; it's a driving force behind her actions.

 ---

 ## Callbacks / Connections to Earlier Chapters
-- **Shallan's desperation** — References Shallan's earlier motivations to secure her family's future (Callback to Chapter 5).
+- **Persistence Theme** — Reflects Shallan's consistent efforts seen in Chapter 6.
+- **Scholarly Pursuit** — Aligns with Shallan’s earlier interest in learning and drawing from Chapter 3.

 ---

 ## Foreshadowing / Setup
-- **Shallan's sketches and notes** — Reveal her dedication and potential, suggesting she might have more success with Jasnah than initially expected.
+- **Shallan's Sketches:** These hint at her potential to contribute uniquely to Jasnah's work.
+- **Jasnah's Mentorship:** Sets up a significant character dynamic and learning curve for Shallan.

 ---

 ## Themes / Subtext
-- **Persistence and determination**: Shallan's efforts to win over Jasnah highlight her resolve to achieve her goals.
+- **Perseverance:** Shallan's determination is a key theme, exemplified by her repeated attempts to secure Jasnah's mentorship.
-- **Mentorship and learning**: Jasnah's acceptance of Shallan as a ward sets up a dynamic of mentorship and growth.
+- **Knowledge and Power:** The chapter explores the value of knowledge as a means to personal and familial salvation.

 ---

 ## Magic / Mechanics (if applicable)
-- **[No new magic or mechanics are introduced in this chapter.]**
+*No new magic or mechanics are introduced in this chapter.*

 ---

 ## Quotes / Memorable Lines
-> "It is ultimately the fact that Shallan pursues scholarship in her free time, along with her persistence, that convince Jasnah to accept her as her ward."
+> "I am impressed by your persistence, Shallan.
+It is something I value."
-> — Narration, highlighting Shallan's determination
+> — Jasnah Kholin, when recognizing Shallan's determination.

 ---

 ## Rowan's "If Asked" Notes

-**Q: Why did Jasnah initially refuse Shallan?**
+**Q: Why does Jasnah initially dismiss Shallan but then change her mind?**
-A: Jasnah had already made her decision based on previous interactions and was not inclined to change it until further evidence of Shallan's dedication was presented.
+A: Jasnah values genuine scholarly interest and persistence, which Shallan demonstrates through her sketches and self-teaching.

-**Q: What convinced Jasnah to take Shallan as her ward?**
+**Q: What motivates Shallan to persist in seeking Jasnah's mentorship?**
-A: Shallan's self-taught skills, her sketches and notes, and her persistence in pursuing scholarship impressed Jasnah.
+A: Shallan is driven by the need to secure a future for her family, which is in financial peril.

 **Q: How does Shallan plan to impress Jasnah?**
-A: Shallan intends to quickly study history and philosophy to show rapid improvement before Jasnah leaves Kharbranth.
+A: Shallan plans to quickly learn about philosophy and history to demonstrate her capability and dedication.

+**Q: What is the significance of Shallan's sketches?**
+A: They reveal her natural curiosity and analytical skills, which appeal to Jasnah.

+**Q: Is Yalb a significant character in this chapter?**
+A: While not central, Yalb's encouragement helps bolster Shallan's confidence.

+**Q: Why is Shallan's family mentioned?**
+A: Their financial struggles are a key motivator for Shallan's actions.

+**Q: How does Jasnah's acceptance affect Shallan?**
+A: It marks the beginning of her formal education and a step closer to her goal of saving her family.

+**Q: Does this chapter reveal new aspects of the world?**
+A: It further explores the scholarly culture and the importance of mentorship in the setting.